jtp184/lil_blaster/README.md

 ```

 Also on this class are functions for saving, loading, and automatic loading of codexes based on configured values.
+Codexes saved in the codexes directory can be autoloaded by the gem.

 ```ruby
 # Codexes can be loaded from a filepath, and saved out again